PaddiM8/luno-lei/content/_index.md

   of languages

 ### What it is not
-* Not as simple as Toki Pona - being as easy as possible to learn is not a goal, although simplicity is striven for
+* Not as simple as Toki Pona.
+Being as easy as possible to learn is not a goal, although simplicity is striven for
 * Often does not result in compact sentences
 * Not built for precision, but minimalistic communication
-* Not strict with word usage - if a sentence follows the grammatical rules and is comprehended, it is completely valid
+* Not strict with word usage.
+Ff a sentence follows the grammatical rules and is comprehended, it is completely valid

 ## Examples